git-bundle(1) — Linux manual page

 ignored when unpacking at the destination.

-repository would get, use --branches --tags for the
+from the source repository would get, use --branches --tags for

 The git bundle verify command can be used to check whether your